-HONG KONG - After adjusting for seasonal factors, the HSBC Purchasing Managers’ Index™ for China – a composite indicator designed to provide a single-figure snapshot of operating conditions in the manufacturing economy – posted 51.6 in March, up from 50.4 in February, signalling a modest improvement.
-Operating conditions in the Chinese manufacturing sector have now improved for five consecutive months.
-Production levels increased for the fifth month in a row in March, with the rate of expansion accelerating from February to a solid pace, the second-fastest in two years.
+HONG KONG - After adjusting for seasonal factors, the HSBC Purchasing Managers’ Index – a composite indicator designed to provide a single-figure snapshot of operating conditions in the manufacturing economy – posted at 49.2 in May, down from 50.4 in April.
+This signalled the first deterioration in operating conditions in seven months.
+HSBC says that despite operating conditions worsening, manufacturing output rose for the seventh month in a row during May, albeit marginally.

 BEIJING – China’s official Purchasing Manager’s Index (PMI) has beat market expectations and improved in May, inconsistent with other indicators and anecdotal reports on China’s manufacturing sector.
 Historically, the month of May reports a lower PMI by 2.7points on average, even after seasonal adjustment.
 Considering this, the increase in May over April this year could be even stronger than it appears, according to a research report by ANZ Bank.
 But while the data may ease some concerns of rapid deterioration of the Chinese economy, the impact may be short-lived, ANZ says.